 However, the Knicks-Heat rivalry means a lot more to Knick fans than it does to Heat fans.
 South Floridians save their animus for teams from North and Central Florida: The University of Florida, Florida State, the Jacksonville Jaguars (being in the AFC means Dolphin fans hate them more than the NFC's Tampa Bay Buccaneers), the Tampa Bay Rays, the Tampa Bay Lightning, and, in basketball, especially the Orlando Magic.

 Between Heat fans not really hating the Knicks, local Knicks fans being on hand, and downtown Miami being safer than some other parts of town, you shouldn't face any rough stuff.
 You and, if you drove in, your car should both be safe.

 Julia Dale, just 14 years old and introduced during the 2013 Playoffs, is the National Anthem singer for both the Heat and the Marlins.
 The Heat use the White Stripes' "Seven Nation Army" as a fight song.
-The Heat's mascot is Burnie, a big furry orange fat thing with a basketball for a nose, and really needs to burn some calories.
+The Heat's mascot is Burnie, a big furry orange fat thing with a green basketball for a nose, and really needs to burn some calories.

 But he still does well with the ladies.